How To Write For a Living

 - Do you want to work on retainer for a few large clients, guaranteeing a certain amount of work each week in exchange for a certain amount of pay, even if you’re not thrilled by the topics?

 - Do you enjoy the chase, always looking for new assignments and new topics?

-- Do you want to be a subject matter expert in one topic area, no matter how many new clients you have to rustle up to get there?
+- Do you want to be a subject matter expert or a thought leader in one topic area, no matter how many new clients you have to rustle up to get there?